India asks Germany to return 2-year-old Indian girl in foster care | Law-Order

 Her custody has since become a diplomatic issue, with New Delhi taking it up with Germany’s foreign minister during a visit to India in December.
 "We urge German authorities to do all that is necessary to send Ariha to India at the earliest, which is also her inalienable right as an Indian national," Indian foreign ministry spokesperson Arindam Bagchi told reporters on Friday.

-Germany's foreign ministry did not immediately respond to a request for comment.
-During a visit to India in December, German Foreign Minister Annalena Baerbock said the child was well and its "wellbeing is the first priority".
+"The decision as to whether and, if so, under what conditions it will be possible to transfer the child Ariha Shah to India is up to the legal assessment by the responsible court in the course of the ongoing proceedings."
+During a visit to India in December, German Foreign Minister Annalena Baerbock said the child was well and her "wellbeing is the first priority".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)